crazy-hair/roachslimes/README.md

 ## Printing Instructions

-The 3D files provided require a lot of setup to print properly - modifier shapes that adjust perimeter count and painted on supports.
-I highly recommend using the `.3mf` file as a basis for your print (there's one `.3mf` for PrusaSlicer and friends and one for OrcaSlicer and friends).
+The print files, STLs, and Fusion source files are included in the `/3D Files/` directory.
+I highly recommend using the `.3mf` print files as a basis for your print, as there are manually painted supports and custom settings per object (there's one `.3mf` for PrusaSlicer and friends and one for OrcaSlicer and friends).

 ## Assembly